 Check the up-to-date riders information pack for the year you’re riding.

-For 2020, these are the service stations listed on the official website.
+For 2021, these were listed on the official website.
 All provide toilets, feeding station with food and drinks, plus mechanical assistance (except as otherwise stated):

 55.2 Puig Major (no food)